Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 POST /domain/zone/{domain.ext}/refresh
 DELETE /domain/zone/{domain.ext}/record/*
 ```
-If this is too restrictive for you, you may prefer these commands:
+And if this is too restrictive for you, you may prefer these commands:
 ```
 GET /domain/zone/*
 PUT /domain/zone/*